CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 ### What is a Callback?

 A "Callback" is a programming feature that provides notifications upon the completion of a long-running operation.
 Unlike standard API calls that return immediately, callbacks issue results via a webhook when they become available.
-This aligns with the OpenAPI v3 specification, promoting standardized asynchronous operations.
+Aligned with the OpenAPI v3 specification, promoting standardized asynchronous operations.

 ### What is a Webhook?

-A webhook is an outbound API request that Meraki will send to a 3rd party service.
-Callbacks leverage the Meraki webhook system, supporting both pre-configured receivers and dynamic URLs.
+A webhook is an outbound API request that Meraki will send to a third party service.
+Callbacks use the Meraki webhook system, supporting both pre-configured receivers and dynamic URLs.
 In addition, webhook templates can format the HTTP message body and headers for customized integrations.

 [Meraki Webhooks Guide](https://meraki.io/webhooks)

 ### When and Why to Use Callbacks

-Callbacks are a feature designed to handle operations that require time to process.
-They are particularly useful in scenarios where immediate feedback is not essential, but timely notification upon completion is critical.
+Callbacks are a feature that is designed to handle operations that require time to process.
+They are useful in scenarios where immediate feedback is not essential, but timely notification upon completion is critical.
 By using callbacks, you optimize resource usage, reduce the need for continuous polling, and streamline workflows.

 - **Bulk Configuration**: When pushing configuration changes to hundreds or thousands of devices, waiting for each action batch to respond synchronously can be time-consuming or rate-limit challenging.
 With callbacks, you initiate the asynchronous requests and receive updates as each job completes its configurations.